JordiVillaFreixa/openmm-spherical-boundaries/README.md

 or `trajectory_format` to suit your workflow.

 When building droplets the outer layer of oxygen atoms is turned into an elastic network so the droplet maintains its spherical boundary.
-By default a 0.3 nm shell, 0.6 nm cutoff, and 1000 kJ/mol/nm^2 springs are used; tweak these through `shell_thickness`, `shell_cutoff`, and `force_constant` (or the analogous CLI flags) if you need softer or harder confinement.
+By default the thesis triangular net is used (single-layer icosahedral lattice, ~0.32 nm spacing, 0.4 nm cutoff, 3000 kJ/mol/nm^2 springs, extra space 0.15 nm).
+Switch to the legacy molten shell with `--boundary-mode molten` (or the API argument) and tune `shell_thickness`, `shell_cutoff`, and `force_constant` if you need softer or harder confinement.